gatherspiel/.github/profile/README.md

 If you have a recommendation for a new feature, enhancment, or bug fix, create an issue in the development repo.
 Make sure any issues created follow these guidelines.
 - Working on the issue does not require using generative AI or machine learning tools.
 - All changes must support the goal of encouraging people to interact in person.
 For example, a feature for playing games on the Internet will not be added.
 On the other hand, a feature that makes it easier for people to find in person social events would be a good fit for the website.

+# Guidelines for architecture

+## Decoupling
+Decoupling different parts of the application is important to maintain flexibility in the technolgies we use.
+There are many factors determining the technologies we should use, and we can't predict all of them in advance.

+It is possible that users may ask for a feature that isn't supported by the technolgy that is used, or it is determined that a technology used does not make sense with the scalability requirements.
+There might also be some roadblock we discover.

+It is possible that users may ask for a feature that is not supported